Total Drama Island: Plot

-Total Drama Island is set in the fictional titular reality show, which follows the competition of 22 unsuspecting and unwitting teenagers at Camp Wawanakwa, the most rundown, insect-infested, disgusting island in an unspecified area in Muskoka, Ontario.
+Total Drama Island is set in the fictional titular reality show, which follows the competition of twenty-two unsuspecting and unwitting campers at Camp Wawanakwa, the most rundown, insect-infested, disgusting island in an unspecified area in Muskoka, Ontario.
 The campers participate in competitions and challenges that get more insane and dangerous each week to avoid being voted off the island by their fellow campers and teammates.
 At the end of the series, the winning contestant will receive C$100,000 (US$73,129.00).
 The competition is hosted by Chris McLean, assisted by the camp's chef, Chef Hatchet, who is also Chris's best friend despite being mistreated at times.
 Egotistical and immoral, unless something affects him legally, Chris places the show's contestants in various life-threatening challenges.

 At the beginning of the season, the campers are placed into two groups of eleven, the "Screaming Gophers" and the "Killer Bass".
 In each episode, the teams participate in a challenge, in which one or more campers can win invincibility for their team.
-The losing team is called to the campfire that night, where they vote one of their members off the island.
+The losing team is called to the campfire that night, where the losing team vote one of their members off the island.
 The camper with the most votes is eliminated from the competition.
-At this campfire, McLean passes out marshmallows to the campers who have not been voted off, while the one who does not get a marshmallow must walk down the Dock of Shame to the Boat of Losers, which will take them away from the island and they will "never, never, never, ever, ever, ever, come back, ever" according to Chris (this was proved a lie in Episode 15, "No Pain, No Game", when he brought Eva and Izzy back into the game).
+At this campfire, Chris passes out marshmallows to the campers who have not been voted off, while the one who does not get a marshmallow must walk down the Dock of Shame to the Boat of Losers, which will take them away from the island (which is actually a hotel/resort quite close to the island with a pool and luxuries) and they will "never, never, never, ever, ever, ever, come back, ever" according to Chris (this was proved to be a lie in Episode 15, "No Pain, No Game", when he brought Eva and Izzy back into the game).